 The Crime Stopper's program has proven to be incredibly successful in dramatically reducing crime over several decades.
 The popularity of smart phones has also been a huge boost in recording video and audio of crimes real time.
 Video clips can also be easily uploaded via the online tip submission process.

-At Pixweaver, we have been privileged to provide web design, web development, support and training services to help this extremely worthwhile and important program.
+At Pixweaver, we have been privileged to provide web design, web development, support and training services for Crime Stoppers community organizations in Kitchener, Waterloo, Burlington, Oakville, Bronte, North Bay as well as the Ontario provincial website.
 And please keep in mind that Crime Stoppers is a not-for-profit organization and relies on public and corporate donations to do their good work.
 Every website has a "DONATE" button so please consider contributing... every dollar helps and is very much appreciated!